[Download an abbreviated Pdf copy]

 The copyright-protected materials that you use in your university courses may not pass the fair dealing assessment in the context of publishing.
 Also, the terms of UNB Libraries licences may not include publication as a legitimate use of a given resource.
 If this is the case, you will have to obtain permission and /or clearance from publisher or author.
 Here is a sample copyright permission request.

-Follow UNB's School of Graduate Studies Regulations Guidelines for Preparation of Dissertations Theses Reports and consider the advantages of including your work in UNB's Electronic Theses & Dissertations program.
+Follow UNB's School of Graduate Studies Electronic Theses and Dissertations Guidenlines and consider the advantages of including your work in UNB's Electronic Theses and Dissertations program.

 The final step of the Electronic Theses & Dissertations program makes your thesis / dissertation available in UNB Scholar, a digital repository created to capture, archive, and distribute the University's electronic research records, such as theses and dissertations, conference and working papers, preprints, journal articles, and eLearning material.
 Your participation in this program is encouraged but remains optional.